Cryogenic Processing Explained

 Controlled Thermal Processing (CTP) is driven by one passion: cryogenic processing.
 Using state-of-the-art very precise equipment and experienced leadership that has driven the industry for the last thirty-five years, we can bring longer life to most metal equipment by improving the crystalline structure.

-We do this through the careful application of cryogenics, the science of modifying the structure of a material or substance by extremely cold (cryogenic) temperatures at -325° F. By cryogenically treating materials, such as tool dies or engine components, at such low temperatures, we give you a much longer lasting component for lower maintenance costs and less downtime.
+We do this through the careful application of cryogenic treatment, the science of modifying the structure of a material or substance by extremely cold (cryogenic) temperatures at -310° F and below.
+By cryogenically treating materials, such as tools, dies, or engine components at such low temperatures, we give you a much longer lasting component for lower maintenance costs and less downtime.

 How does it work?